British / Irish Citizens - Passport / Visa:

 EU Citizens - Passport / Visa:

 To enter Britain, EU Citizens need a passport, which should be valid for the whole time you are in the UK.
-EU, EEA and Swiss citizens can travel to the UK for holidays or short trips without needing a visa.
-You may need a visa for trips for other purposes - check the website for UK government visa advice.
+EU, EEA and Swiss citizens travelling to the UK for holidays or short trips up to 6 months, now need to apply for an Electronic Travel Authorisation (ETA).
+See full details on the ETA application here.

-You cannot use an EU, EEA or Swiss national ID card to enter the UK, except in a very limited number of cases which are detailed on the UK government website
+You cannot use an EU, EEA or Swiss national ID card to enter the UK, except in a very limited number of cases which are detailed on the UK government website.

 Non-EU nationals: